CHTC/chtc-website-source/htc.md

 **High Throughput Computing (HTC)** is an approach to computing that focuses on completing as much work as possible by running **multiple independent tasks** in across **multiple computers** as they become available.

-### What kinds of computational works well with the HTC approach?
+### What kinds of computations work well with the HTC approach?

 A workload is often a good fit for HTC if it can be divided into multiple independent tasks.
 Tasks that do not rely on one another can run efficiently across available computing resources.